-Use of labor for construction (4220.1g VI.2.e.(8)ii).
+Use of labor for construction (4220.1G VI.2.e.(8)ii).

-Selection criterion in the procurement of Architectural and Engineering (A&E) services if an appropriate number of qualified firms are eligible to compete for the contract in view of the nature and size of the project (4220.1g VI.2.e.(8)iii).
+Selection criterion in the procurement of Architectural and Engineering (A&E) services if an appropriate number of qualified firms are eligible to compete for the contract in view of the nature and size of the project (4220.1G VI.2.e.(8)iii).

-Selection criterion of labor for major disaster or emergency relief projects awarded under the Stafford Act (4220.1g VI.2.e.(8)v).
+Selection criterion of labor for major disaster or emergency relief projects awarded under the Stafford Act (4220.1G VI.2.e.(8)v).